tjacobs3/word-race/README.md

 # Play Holdem
-In Broswer Multiplayer Holdem Poker
+In Browser Multiplayer Holdem Poker

 # To Run